-The 2019 valuation gave a 105% funding level after allowing for a 10% asset shock reserve (approx. £0.2bn).
+The Fund's 2019 valuation gave a 105% funding level after allowing for a 10% asset shock reserve (approx. £0.2bn).
 The asset shock reserve was created to allow for smoothing of market volatility and therefore was available to mitigate the loss of £0.2bn in asset value during 2019/20.
 This loss was mainly due to market volatility and not any intrinsic impairment to the underlying assets (although some may have an ongoing loss due to changes to the economy and behaviours once a new normal is established).

-The 2019 valuation calculated the funding level at 105%, meaning based on agreed assumptions, the fund should be able to make all required payments with a 5% margin.
-The assumptions behind this calculation cover pay increases, benefit increases, inflation, investment returns, discount rate, mortality, changes to employment levels and behaviours of members on retirement.
-Wandsworth Pension Valuation Report 2019 gives further information on the valuation process and Note 28 gives a summary.
+The 105% funding level means that the Fund should be able to make all anticipated future pension payments with a 5% margin for estimation error.
+The Wandsworth Pension Valuation Report 2019 gives further information on the valuation process and Note 28 gives a summary.